-BUSINESS USE OF SOCIAL MEDIA
+5. BUSINESS USE OF SOCIAL MEDIA

 No employee is permitted to register any social media account and act on behalf of Angling Trust and Fish Legal as a brand on any website.
 Only approved marketing and communications team members may register and use centralised social media accounts for the purpose of publishing our content on social media sites.
-The Marketing, Communications and Membership Manager will approve the creation of such accounts, in consultation with the Senior Management Team.
-For clarity - This includes but is not exclusive to Angling Trust Facebook pages, Instagram accounts and TikTok accounts.
+The Head of Marketing, Communications and Membership will approve the creation of such accounts, in consultation with the Senior Management Team.
+For clarity - This includes but is not exclusive to Angling Trust Facebook pages, Instagram accounts, "X" accounts, YouTube and TikTok accounts.
+It also includes social media accounts run by our Get Fishing, Competitions and